Renzie2161/OxidleBot/README.md

 ### Oxidle Bot

-## This Script is not longer working due discord keep updating
+## This Script is no longer working due discord keep updating